Human Rights and Labor

 Policies and Structure

-In recent years, interest in the impact of business on human rights has grown rapidly.
-After deliberations of the Board of Directors, DNP established the DNP Group Human Rights Policy in 2020 based on its previous efforts and in accordance with the International Bill of Human Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and other international rules.
-In line with this, each department related to human rights at the head office, including the Personnel & Employee Relations Division, Diversity Promotion Department, Sustainability Promotion Department, Purchasing Division, Strategic Business Planning & Development Division and Legal and Compliance Department, is working together to promote initiatives for human rights.
+Respect for human dignity and diversity is a component of the DNP Group Code of Conduct.
+At DNP we respect for the diversity of each individual’s unique culture, nationality, beliefs, race, ethnic group, language, religion, gender, age, or ideas.
+After deliberations of the Board of Directors, DNP established the DNP Group Human Rights Policy in 2020, respecting international norms, such as the International Bill of Human Rights and the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work.
+In line with this, various organizations, including the Personnel & Employee Relations Division, Diversity & Inclusion Promotion Department, Sustainability Promotion Department, Purchasing Division, Strategic Business Planning & Development Division and Legal and Compliance Department, work together to promote initiatives for human rights.

 Education and Permeation